ismailian/php-api/README.md

 # php-api
-PhpApi provides all the basic functionality that you need to create your API web application
+PhpApi provides all the basic functionality that you need to create your API web application.